Wise School Early Childhood Parent Handbook 2019-2020

 Celebrating with the class

 On your child’s birthday we invite you to honor your child with his/her friends in class.
-Your teachers will provide a special birthday crown and will create an environment in the classroom that uniquely celebrates your child in the most appropriate way.
+Your teachers will create an environment in the classroom that uniquely celebrates your child in the most appropriate way.
 Please schedule your child’s classroom birthday celebration with their teachers at least a week in advance and please remember that the school is a NUT FREE environment.
-We ask that you consider children in your class with various allergies, so that all children might participate.
+We ask that you consider children in your class with various allergies, so that all children can participate.
+Please do not bring gifts/party favors for the children.
 For further details with respect to your child’s class, please check with one or both of their teachers.
 Please remember, no hot beverages may be served or brought into the classroom at any time!

 At Home Celebrations